h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_23_explanation.md

 - $\gamma$ is the margin
 - $n$ is the number of training samples

-**Step 3: Margin Maximization**
+**Step 3: Limitations of Maximum Margin**
-Maximizing the margin $\gamma$ minimizes the second term in the bound, leading to better generalization.
+While maximizing the margin $\gamma$ minimizes the bound's second term, this doesn't guarantee optimality because:
+- The bound may be loose for specific datasets
+- Noise and outliers can make smaller margins preferable
+- The assumption of linear separability may not hold

-**Step 4: Soft Margin SVM**
+**Step 4: Soft Margin Trade-offs**
 The soft margin SVM objective is:
 $$\min_{\mathbf{w},b,\xi} \frac{1}{2}||\mathbf{w}||^2 + C \sum_i \xi_i$$
 subject to: $y_i(\mathbf{w}^T \mathbf{x}_i + b) \geq 1 - \xi_i, \xi_i \geq 0$

-where $C$ controls the trade-off between margin size and training error.
+The parameter $C$ shows that maximum margin (small $C$) is not always optimal - sometimes allowing more training errors (large $C$) leads to better generalization.

 #### Experimental Verification